nielssorensen/OpenEmu-wiki/Home.md

     * enable/disable items
     * Manage "Last Played" menu
-* Move About Window / Plugin Loading / HID Support away from OEGameDocument, remove OEGameDocument
+* Move About Window / Plugin Loading / HID Support away from OEGameDocument, remove OEGameDocument ** (Anton) Are we sure we want to remove OEGameDocument?
+The document handling framework allows us to do all sorts of nice Mac App things for free, including recent documents for free, etc. I think its foolish to throw that out.
+Plus, you could integrate with "Versions" for save states, etc etc.

 * Fix OESearchFieldCell (it loses it's text attributes when pressing enter-key)
 * Localization of console names/images (e.g. NES<->Famicom)
 * Remember state of collections item (collapsed/expanded)